Saturday, November 8, 2025

 Photo courtesy Ilias Chebbi

 YouTube isn’t exempt either.
-In fact, in May, researchers found 200 climate disinformation videos with ads on the sharing platform, which, despite YouTube’s policy against the monetization of such content, means they were generating profit.
+Last year, researchers found 200 climate disinformation videos with ads on the sharing platform, which, despite YouTube’s policy against the monetization of such content, means they were generating profit.

 This is all dangerous for one obvious reason: the climate crisis is real.
 It is being fuelled by human activity, it is getting worse, and it does threaten the future of every living being on the planet.
 But the more people deny that it exists, the harder it is to bring about vital, urgent change.